NASA-SW-VnV/CoCoSim/INSTALL.md

 The script detects the missing dependencies that should be installed by the user.

 If the above script failed to install the tools.
 You may install them in the following paths.
-If you have linux machin, change `osx` by `linux`.
+For Linux users, `osx` is replaced with `linux`.

 KIND2 binary: `CoCoSim/tools/verfiers/osx/bin/kind2`